 Not only does every camera have an ideal ISO, every scene has an ideal f-stop.
-Anyone with a camera can snap the lateral (left/right, up/down) dimensions of a scene.
-But artistic photographers understand that the key to rendering our three-dimensional world in a two-dimensional medium is creating the illusion of the missing dimension, depth, by composing elements throughout the frame, from near to far.
-Since depth of field is controlled by the f-stop, of all the exposure variables at a landscape photographer’s disposal, f-stop is the most non-negotiable.
-And regardless of the f-stop a scene calls for, you should be able to select it without making ISO, shutter speed, or exposure compromises that affect image quality.
-In a static scene (as most landscape image are), the tripod removes motion from the equation, allowing the photographer to select the ideal f-stop and ISO with no fear of camera shake.
+Anyone with a camera can snap the lateral (left/right, up/down) dimensions of a scene, but artistic photographers understand that the key to rendering our three-dimensional world in photography’s two-dimensional medium is creating the illusion of the missing dimension, depth, by composing elements throughout the frame, from near to far.
+Since depth of field is controlled by the f-stop, of all the exposure variables at a landscape photographer’s disposal, f-stop is the least negotiable.
+In a static scene (as most landscape image are), the tripod removes motion (camera shake) from the equation, allowing you to select the ideal f-stop at your camera’s best ISO.

 An image is not a snap, it’s a process

-Before capturing any image, I try to achieve general sense of visual balance throughout my frame.
+When setting up an image, I try to achieve a sense of visual balance throughout my frame.
 I think about the path I want my viewers’ eyes to follow and where I want them to pause or land.
 I consider the elements that will move or stop the eye, and potential distractions that might pull the eye away, and merged elements that rob the scene of depth.
-With these things in mind, I position myself and frame my composition, identifying the ideal focus point (selecting the ideal f-stop has little value if you miss your focus point).
-Having my composition frozen in place atop my tripod enables me to make these adjustments deliberately and methodically, and helps me ensure that one tweak didn’t break something else.
-(Not to mention that using the using the DOF preview button is much easier when I’m on a tripod.)
+With these things in mind, I position myself and frame my composition, identifying the ideal focus point and f-stop that gives me the depth of field I want.
+Having my composition frozen in place atop my tripod enables me to make these adjustments deliberately and methodically, and helps me ensure that one tweak here didn’t break something else over there.